 Govt has launched the following programs to address climate change under NAPCC:-

-- The National Solar Mission has been launched for promoting the use of solar energy for power generation
+- The National Solar Mission has been launched to promote the use of solar energy for power generation.

 - The Government of India has initiated the National Enhanced Energy Efficiency Mission for Energy Conservation in Industries.

 - The government of India has initiated the National Sustainable Habitat Mission to promote energy efficiency technology in urban planning.

 - For the conservation of water through pricing and other measures, the National Water Mission has been launched.

 - To conserve biodiversity, forest cover, and other ecological values in the Himalayan region National Mission for Sustaining the Himalayan Ecosystem has been launched.

 - The Government of India has initiated a "Green India Mission" for afforestation of more than 6 mn hectares of degraded forest land and to increase forest cover from 23% to 33%.

 - To support climate-resilient agriculture National Mission for Sustainable Agriculture has been launched.

 - Through the UN Convention to Combat Desertification (UNCCD), India has prepared a 20-year national action plan for combating desertification.